 Course costs will be at the expense of the family.
 Students will be permitted to take a maximum of one yearlong VHS/K12 course per annum as part of their AISCT course load.
 Grades and credits for this one course will be included in the AISCT transcript.
 Students in Grade 12 will be required to enroll in a minimum of 3 core academic courses throughout the year.
 Students in Grade 11 and 12 enrolled in 2 or more AP classes may be enrolled in an AP Study Hall class for one schedule block (max).
 AP Study Hall is not a credit bearing class and no grade is awarded.
-AP students may not enroll for both a Study Hall and a Teacher Assistant class in any one semester.
-Due to space issues, AP study hall spots may be limited.

-In the case of failing grades: Credit for required 'foundation' courses must be recovered either online or 'inhouse' (i.e. by repeating the course offered at AISCT).
+In the case of failing grades: Credit for required 'foundation' courses must be recovered either online or 'in-house' (i.e. by repeating the course offered at AISCT).
 If credit is recovered 'in-house' then the grade earned for the credit recovery course will remain in the transcript and the F for the previously failed course will be replaced with N/C (no credit) on the transcript.
 Credits recovered online (from accredited institutions) will be noted on the transcript but those grades will not be included in AISCT GPA calculations.